ceramicnetwork/docs/docs/tools/glaze/deploy-from-cli.md

 ---

-In this example, we will import and publish popular Ceramic data models found in the [Data Models Registry](../../docs/advanced/standards/data-models/data-model-universe.md), defined by the [CIP-19 "Basic Profile"](https://github.com/ceramicnetwork/CIP/blob/main/CIPs/CIP-19/CIP-19.md), [CIP-21 "Crypto Accounts"](https://github.com/ceramicnetwork/CIP/blob/main/CIPs/CIP-21/CIP-21.md) and [CIP-23 "Also Known As"](https://github.com/ceramicnetwork/CIP/blob/main/CIPs/CIP-23/CIP-23.md) specifications.
+In this example, we will import and deploy popular Ceramic data models found in the [Data Models Registry](../../docs/advanced/standards/data-models/data-model-universe.md), defined by the [CIP-19 "Basic Profile"](https://github.com/ceramicnetwork/CIP/blob/main/CIPs/CIP-19/CIP-19.md), [CIP-21 "Crypto Accounts"](https://github.com/ceramicnetwork/CIP/blob/main/CIPs/CIP-21/CIP-21.md) and [CIP-23 "Also Known As"](https://github.com/ceramicnetwork/CIP/blob/main/CIPs/CIP-23/CIP-23.md) specifications.

 First, we need to install these data models from the Data Models Registry using npm: